dangarfield/fibonacci-tattoo/README.md

 It also works with fractional values, however, you cannot have a negative base with the fractional exponent, so instead, you have to calculate it using complex numbers.

-Each intersection of the y axis shows the fibonacci sequence numnbers, 0, 1, 1, 2, 3, 5, 8 etc
+Each intersection of the y axis shows the fibonacci sequence numbers, 0, 1, 1, 2, 3, 5, 8 etc

 The results are found on the live page: